 For the year ended December 31, 2014, our operating activities provided net cash of \$21.3 million and our investing activities used net cash of \$19.0 million.
-Our repo activity used to finance our purchase of securities (including repayments, in conjunction with the sales of securities, of amounts borrowed under our repurchase agreements) provided net cash of \$12.7 million.
-Thus our operating and investing activities, when combined with our net repo financing activities, provided net cash of \$15.0 million for the year ended December 31, 2014.
+Our repo activity used to finance our Agency RMBS (including repayments, in conjunction with the sales of Agency RMBS, of amounts borrowed under our repurchase agreements) provided net cash of \$12.7 million.
+Thus our operating and investing activities, when combined with our net repo financing activities, provided net cash of \$15.0 million.
 We used \$19.7 million to pay dividends and \$0.2 million to pay offering costs.
-As a result of these activities, there was a decrease in our cash holdings of \$4.9 million from \$50.1 million as of December 31, 2013 to \$45.2 million as of December 31, 2014.
+As a result of these activities, there was an decrease in our cash holdings of \$4.9 million from \$50.1 million as of December 31, 2013 to \$45.2 million as of December 31, 2014.

 For the year ended December 31, 2013, our operating activities provided net cash of \$25.5 million and our investing activities used net cash of \$1.45 billion.
-Our repo activity used to finance our purchase of securities (including repayments, in conjunction with the sales of securities, of amounts borrowed under our repurchase agreements) provided net cash of \$1.31 billion.
+Our repo activity used to finance our Agency RMBS (including repayments, in conjunction with the sales of Agency RMBS, of amounts borrowed under our repurchase agreements) provided net cash of \$1.31 billion.
 Thus our operating and investing activities, when combined with our net repo financing activities, used net cash of \$110.7 million for the year ended December 31, 2013.
 We received \$150.0 million in gross proceeds from issuance of common shares.
 We used \$5.8 million to pay dividends and \$1.5 million to pay offering costs.
 As a result of these activities, there was an increase in our cash holdings of \$32.0 million from \$18.2 million as of December 31, 2012 to \$50.1 million as of December 31, 2013.

 On August 13, 2013, our Board of Trustees approved the adoption of a \$10 million share repurchase program.
 The program, which is open-ended in duration, allows us to make repurchases from time to time on the open market or in negotiated transactions.
 Repurchases are at our discretion, subject to applicable law, share availability, price and our financial performance, among other considerations.
-During the year ended December 31, 2015, we purchased 29,561 common shares at an average price per share of \$12.69 for an aggregate cost of approximately \$0.4 million.
+No purchases have been made under the program to date.